tf-govstack/cryptograph/Design.md

 ### Cryptograph Service
   This service is responsible for cryptograph generation.
-More details of the service can be found on this link.
-[Markdown - Link](#https://idencode.tech5-sa.com/)
+More details of the service can be found on this link https://idencode.tech5-sa.com